 Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)

 We usually prefer apartments – for the extra space and kitchen – but loved our stay at Altis!
 However, Altis is located in Belem, which is a bit far from Lisbon attractions.
-Travelers who would rather stay in the city center have many options for Lisbon hotels.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: TURIM Marques Hotel, My Story Hotel Rossio, Portugal Boutique Hotel.
+Travelers who would rather stay in the city center have many options for Lisbon Hotels.
+Check out other top-rated hotels (based on guest reviews!) for your upcoming trip: TURIM Marques Hotel, My Story Hotel Rossio, Portugal Boutique Hotel.
 On a budget?
 Check out these popular Lisbon Hostels: Hostel 15, The Dorm, or New Lisbon Concept Hostel.

 Getting To Lisbon, Portugal

 Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and we’ve arrived in Lisbon from London and Paris and departed on flights to Barcelona.
 When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.

 If arriving/departing Lisbon by train or bus, there are several stations in the city.
-When booking travel by train or bus, pay close attention to the station of arrival/depature.
+When booking travel by train or bus, pay close attention to the station of arrival/departure.

 Before You Go To Lisbon, Portugal